 “We look forward to reviewing the rule and providing comments to the EPA on its impact to cattle producers and property owners.”

-In 2015, the Obama administration issued a revised WOTUS rule that drastically increased the scope of federal regulation of private lands by regulating “waters” that included ditches, streams that only flowed when it rained, and floodplains.
+In 2015, the Obama administration issued a revised WOTUS rule that drastically increased the scope of federal regulation of private lands by regulating “waters” that included ditches, streams that only flowed when it rained, and 123movies.
 Those changes posed a significant burden to cattle raisers who would have been required to obtain federal permits for a wide array of common land and water management practices.
 The 2015 rule has been mired in legal challenges since its adoption but is current law in 22 states, including Oklahoma.
 Texas and 28 other states are still able to operate based on the 1980s rule due to various court injunctions.